Square A Number In Java

 double decimalSquare = decimalNumber * decimalNumber;

 This code snippet demonstrates squaring both integer and double-precision floating-point numbers.
-The simplicity of this method makes it ideal for beginners and situations where readability is paramount.
-However, for extremely large numbers or performance-critical applications, other methods might offer better efficiency.
+The simplicity of this method makes it ideal for beginners and situations where readability is key.
+On the flip side, for extremely large numbers or performance-critical applications, other methods might offer better efficiency.

 public class SquareNumberPow {